HomeBrain-ARG/ccimx6sbc/README.md

 Next steps are copy the files in a uSD, insert it in the module and reboot using U-Boot to install the new version of Yocto.

+If you have more questions please send an e-Mail to info@homebrain.com.ar.

 Antonio Rodríguez Capello